 An investigation is required if an incident

-- Required off-site medical attention for a worker
+- Requires off-site medical attention for a worker

-- Resulted in the death of a worker
+- Results in the death of a worker

-- Involved the major release of hazardous substances
+- Involves the major release of hazardous substances

-Preliminary investigations must be conducted within 48 hours of the injury/incident or within 48 hours of management being notified of the injury/incident.
+Preliminary investigations must be completed within 48 hours of the injury or incident or within 48 hours of management being notified of the injury or incident.

-The investigation team must include at least one worker representative who is a member of the BCGEU (see below for information on choosing a worker representative) and one management representative.
-Members of the investigation team should complete investigation training through the Learning Centre before conducting an investigation.
+The investigation team must include at least one worker representative who is a member of the BCGEU (see below) and one management representative.
+Team members should have completed investigation training through the Learning Centre.

 - Secure the scene